-How to Use a Facial Loofah for a Smoother, More Radiant Complexion
+How to Use a Facial Loofah for Smooth, Glowy Skin

 If there was a mantra to go along with exfoliation, it would be, “out with the old and in with the new.”
-Because, well, that is exactly what exfoliation does.
+Because, well, that’s exactly what exfoliating does.
 According to the American Academy of Dermatology, our skin sheds between 30,000 and 40,000 dead skin cells every single day.
 But as we age, this natural process (called desquamation) slows down, potentially causing a buildup of dead skin cells on the skin’s surface.
 This can result in dry skin, a dull-looking skin tone and breakouts.
-Penciling in a weekly or twice-weekly exfoliation session helps remove this buildup of dead surface skin cells, revealing a more radiant complexion.
+Penciling in a weekly or twice-weekly exfoliation session helps remove this buildup of dead surface skin cells, revealing more glowing skin.
 While you can use physical scrubs and chemical exfoliators to get the job done, one of our favorite ways to exfoliate our skin is with a facial loofah.

 What Facial Loofahs Do

-Similar to body loofahs, facial loofahs work in harmony with your daily cleanser to gently exfoliate dead skin cell buildup and other impurities from the skin’s surface.
-Exfoliating with a facial loofah helps improve the effectiveness of your favorite topical skin-care products by assisting them in penetrating deeper, controlling excess oil and boosting surface circulation.
+Similar to body loofahs, facial loofahs work with your daily cleanser to gently exfoliate dead skin cell buildup and other impurities from the skin’s surface.
+Exfoliating with a facial loofah helps make your favorite topical skincare products more effective by assisting them in penetrating deeper, controlling excess oil and boosting surface circulation.
 We recommend trying the Earth Therapeutics Complexion Discs to get you started because these loofahs are small, easy to use and can be paired with any cleanser.
+The Kiehl’s Ultra Facial Cleanser is gentle yet effective for any skin type.
 It’s always best to use a loofah formulated specifically for the face as the skin on your body is thicker, so loofahs made for the body may be too harsh.

 Who Should Use a Facial Loofah?